 Black Dog Friday is a national education program created by Black Dog Syndrome.org and Green Pets America Charities.
 The mission of Black Dog Friday is to educate adults and school kids on the story of the least adopted dogs in America.

 Black dogs are the most euthanized of all shelter dogs.
 Approximately 750,000 black dogs are euthanized every year.
 The Black Dog Friday program educates on the phenomena, named “Black Dog Syndrome”.

 Click this link to see the Today Show Video for the Black Dog Story

-To overcome this phenomenon Green Pets America Charities has created the national education awareness program Black Dog Friday.
+To overcome this phenomenon we have created the national education adoption & awareness program Black Dog Friday.

 The fear of black dogs is classified as a syndrome.
 Fear of black dogs is a phenomenon throughout the world.
 Because of this bias and fear black dogs are passed over for adoption in favor of lighter-colored animals.

 Animal shelters work to overcome this syndrome from pet adopters but black dogs still remain the most abandoned and most euthanized dogs in animal shelters.

 As Executive Director and founder of a dog rescue nonprofit, Green Pets America Charities, I have spent the last 12 years involved with rescuing dogs from shelters.
 Everything from walking in and pulling them out of kill shelters, to taking them to vets.
 To bring them to our rescue group.
 We then vet them and place them in foster care.
 We work diligently to adopt them into loving safe homes.
 I’ve spent many a weekend at Pet Smart with two dozen dogs trying to get them adopted.

 Through all this, one thing became apparent to me.
 Black Dogs are the least adopted of all the dogs we rescue.
 They are the least adopted in the shelters we go into as well.
 We always have a higher than usual selection of black dogs, versus light colored or mixed color dogs.